 Mushroom Music is the most successful independent music publisher in Australasia and has been in operation since 1972.
 Its repertoire is focused on Australian and New Zealand writers and includes some of the greatest in these countries today.
-The historic catalogue extends from the late 60’s classics by Billy Thorpe and The Loved Ones through to Daddy Cool and important acts in later decades including The Triffids, Skyhooks, Split Enz, Boys Next Door, Models, Sunnyboys, Yothu Yindi, Archie Roach, The Chills, The Clean and The Bats.
-Significant artists from the past thirty years are strongly covered in our catalogue and we are very proud to consistently sign a new wave of talent including The Jezabels, Chet Faker, Dan Sultan, Violent Soho, Vance Joy, The Preatures, King Gizzard & the Lizard Wizard, Unknown Mortal Orchestra, Twerps, Fraser A Gorman, Dorsal Fins, Ta-Ku and DMA’s.
+The historic catalogue extends from the late 60’s classics by Billy Thorpe and The Loved Ones through to Daddy Cool and important acts in later decades including The Triffids, Skyhooks, Hunters & Collectors, Split Enz, Boys Next Door, Models, Sunnyboys, Yothu Yindi, Archie Roach, The Chills, Dance Exponents and The Bats.
+Significant artists from the past thirty years are strongly covered in our catalogue and we are very proud to consistently sign a new wave of talent including Nick Murphy, D.D Dumbo, Dan Sultan, Violent Soho, Julia Jacklin, Vance Joy, The Preatures, Unknown Mortal Orchestra, Gordi, Bliss n Eso, Fraser A Gorman, Jess Kent, Dorsal Fins and DMA’S.

 Mushroom Music is proud to represent many of the world’s premier independent publishing catalogues.
-We provide comprehensive administration and creative services on behalf of our partners including significant companies such as BMG Chrysalis.
+We provide comprehensive administration and creative services on behalf of our partners including significant companies such as Big Deal Music, Spirit, Reservoir/Reverb and Mute.
 We also look after a number of smaller catalogues which are an important part of our business.

 Mushroom Music has developed an impressive roster of international artists who have signed to us directly for representation in Australia and New Zealand.
 These artists have chosen to exclude our territory from their worldwide deals in order to work with us specifically in Australasia.
-We have long standing relationships with flagship acts such as Red Hot Chili Peppers, Jack White and Jack Johnson.
-We also invest in developing international talent having signed the likes of The Shins, Band of Horses, Passion Pit and Grizzly Bear and London Grammar.
+We have long standing relationships with flagship acts such as Red Hot Chili Peppers and Jack Johnson.
+We also invest in developing international talent having signed the likes of The Shins, Band of Horses and London Grammar.

 We didn't really understand what publishing was when it came time to doing a publishing deal.
 We kind of do now - but that doesn't really matter.
 We have Mushroom on our team so we don't have to worry about a thing.
 They are the nicest people to work with, and you can feel a great energy when you are visiting their offices or just plain hangin' out with them.
 Essentially, they are da bomb.